 In September, the birds in your garden will benefit from peanuts as part of their daily feeding.
-We recommend our economy grade peanuts, loved by tits, finches, starlings and many more of your favourite garden birds.
+We recommend our peanuts for birds, loved by tits, finches, starlings and many more of your favourite garden birds.

-During the month of October, we recommend you feed the birds sunflower seeds and niger seed to provide them with lots of energy for the colder months ahead.
+During the month of October, we recommend you feed the birds sunflower seeds and mixed seeds to provide them with lots of energy for the colder months ahead.
 These two much-loved seeds are also popular with finches, tits, robins and starlings!

 Sunflower seeds are also popular with birds during November, but try putting out some live mealworms to attract even more beautiful birds to your garden.
 Birds that love mealworms include wrens, thrushes, dunnocks and everyone’s favourite autumn bird, the robin!